avrabe/CarND-Advanced-Lane-Lines/README.md

 I've tested through all options of the colorspace and hog_channel and tried an orientation from 8 to 12 and pix_per_cell from (6, 6) to (10, 10) and cell_per_blocks from (1, 1) to (3, 3) and the above final parameters turned out to create the best accuracy for the SVM classifier (**Test Accuracy of SVC = 0.993000**).

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 The linear SVM is trained in function [create_model](vehicle.py#L279) in line [317](vehicle.py#L317).
 It used as feature vector the combination of hog features, bin spatial features and color histogram features which had been [scaled](vehicle.py#L303) before.
 In addition the data was split into a training and test set.

 ###Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

 I mainly used the sliding window example provided in the class.
 In addition I limited the search range (see below picture)